 We’re launching in a month which is so exciting.
 I am excited to test and learn and see what people think, and to integrate that feedback back into the product.
 I would love for this to be an amazing success and for us to be able to expand into other product categories!
 There are so many items in the self-care category that could be redone to be more sustainable.

 Alejandra Guerra is a social entrepreneur currently living in Toronto while building Everly.
-Everly creates candle refill kits that help to eliminate household waste by giving you the option to refill empty candle vessels instead of tossing them in the trash!
+Everly creates Clean Candle Refill Kits that help to eliminate household waste by giving you the option to refill empty candle vessels instead of tossing them in the trash!
 To learn more, check out our blog post, “Why I Started Everly: The Clean, Refillable Candle Company”.